 - Have a colleague read over your work and make sure the sentences are grammatically correct – e.g. verbs and subjects agree.

 - Abstracts that have errors or are poorly written have a reduced chance of being accepted.

 The justification statement immediately follows your abstract.
 It presents the important concepts and facts to explain the proposal’s contribution to the Conference theme.
 It outlines the relevance of your presentation to suicide prevention and the importance of what you are proposing.
 This is your chance to persuade the reviewer that your presentation is worthy of a place on the program.

 Please ensure that your statement responds to the assessment criteria and explains your contribution to the Conference theme.

 You will be asked to provide brief information on the following:

 - Describe why the concepts you are presenting are important to the advancement of suicide prevention.

-- Coming Together: Leading Change – How does your presentation align with the Conference focus.
+- United In Action – How does your presentation align with the Conference focus.

 - Quality improvement: How does your presentation relate to improving the quality of suicide prevention in Australia?

 - New information: What new and/or novel approaches, new initiatives, emerging fields, new research, new un-presented material or wisdom of lived experience does your presentation bring to the field of suicide prevention?

 - Lived experience: How did you engage or include those with lived expertise of suicide in the topic of this presentation? e.g. LE was involved in research design / service planning & delivery / evaluation / I have lived experience

 - Lessons learned: What worked well?
 What did you learn?
 How can other programs learn from you?
 What are the practical implications of the information you are presenting?